Mentoring and Guidance in Careers (MAGIC) workshop

 18 – 22 November 2019, at University House, ANU Canberra.

 MAGIC2019 is an opportunity to explore the many facets of forging a career in academic, government or industry settings, and to discuss how to create building blocks for success and resilience.
-Participation is limited to a maximum of 35 early career researchers who will have the opportunity to develop a variety of skills; and to create a support network that will allow them to forge a successful career in science.
+Participation is limited to early career researchers who will have the opportunity to develop a variety of skills; and to create a support network that will allow them to forge a successful career in science.

 The MAGIC program involves actively interacting with your fellow participants and seeking potential collaborations.
 Applicants should have an ongoing commitment to making a positive contribution not only to their research but also to the broader scientific community.
 Applications for MAGIC2019 will open later this year.